ga-curriculum/data-pipelines-and-workflow-orchestration/microlesson-01/README.md

 </div>

 ## **How This Ties Into Your Learning Path**
-This introduction lays the foundation for the rest of this lesson where we will:
+This introduction lays the foundation for the rest of this lesson, where you will:
 - Run a **hands-on ETL pipeline** using the NYC Taxi dataset.
 - Learn how to **optimize & troubleshoot pipelines**.
-- Prepare for **building your own pipeline with Apache Airflow** in the upcoming lab.
+- Prepare to **build your own pipeline with Apache Airflow** in the upcoming lab.